natalieeliav/Experiment-Submission/README.md

 ## Run-example Directory

-This repository includes a `run-example` directory that contains an example run of an experiment submission process, including stimulus trials and participant analysis.
+This repository includes a `run-example` directory that contains an example run of the experiment process, including stimulus trials and participant analysis.

 ### Project Structure of run-example
 - `OUTPUT/`: Directory containing output files